grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/keycloak-multitenant/index.md

    1. Add a **new platform** and select **Web**.
    1. Paste the **Redirect URI** from Keycloak.
    1. Save the changes.
-   1. Head over to the Azure Application overview and look for the **Endpoints** tab.
+   1. Navigate to the Azure Application overview and look for the **Endpoints** tab.
    1. Copy the **OpenID Connect metadata document** URL.
    1. Head back to Keycloak and paste the URL in the **Discovery endpoint** field.
-   1. Head over to the Azure application overview and look for the **Application (client) ID**.
+   1. Navigate to the Azure application overview and look for the **Application (client) ID**.
    1. Copy the **Application ID** and paste it in the **Client ID** field in Keycloak.
-   1. Paste the client secret we created in the previous step in the **Client secret** field.
+   1. Paste the client secret you created in the previous step in the **Client secret** field.
    1. Click Add.

 {{% admonition type="note" %}}
-Up to this point, we have created an App Registration in Azure AD, assigned users to the application, created credentials for the application, and configured the application in Keycloak.
+Up to this point, you have created an App Registration in Azure AD, assigned users to the application, created credentials for the application, and configured the application in Keycloak.
 In the Keycloak Client's section, the client with ID `account` Home URL can be used to test the configuration.
-This will open a new tab where we can login into the correct Keycloak realm with the Azure AD tenant we just configured.
+This will open a new tab where you can login into the correct Keycloak realm with the Azure AD tenant you just configured.
 {{% /admonition %}}

 Repeat this steps, for every Azure AD tenant you want to configure in Keycloak.

 #### Configure Grafana to use Keycloak

-Now that the Azure AD tenants are configured in Keycloak, we can configure Grafana to use Keycloak as the authentication provider.
+Now that the Azure AD tenants are configured in Keycloak, you can configure Grafana to use Keycloak as the authentication provider.

 Refer to the [Keycloak documentation](https://grafana.com/docs/grafana/latest/auth/keycloak/) to configure Grafana to use Keycloak as the authentication provider.